-- Make sure you have read and understood any new procedures that your club has put in place for your session. - All participants are made aware of the increase in transmission risk associated with partaking even in accordance with this sport specific

-- action plan and ensure that all participants are clear that they are opting to participate in volleyball activity. - Complete any documentation that the club has asked of you prior to your participation, e.g. Participant Agreement Forms. - Wash your hands with soap and water for at least 20 seconds before leaving home (or use alcohol gel if washing hands is not possible).
-Information on hand hygiene is available at: Health Protection Scotland: Hand hygiene techniques. - You can find more information from the World Health Organisation on our SVA 'COVID-19 Resource Library for Clubs' on how to wash your hands. - You must not attend training if in the past 14 days you: - o Have been unwell or had any flu-like symptoms. - Have been in contact with a known or suspected case of COVID-19: - o Have had any respiratory symptoms (even if mild); or - Are at a high risk from a health perspective, including the elderly and those with pre-existing medical heath conditions. - Those with even mild symptoms are strongly encouraged to get tested.
-For more information on getting tested in Scotland, click Scotlish Government: COVID-19 Getting Tested. - Anyone who develops symptoms during a club session should follow the 'Reporting Illness' procedures for guidance on how to terminate a session if this happens.
-The 'Reporting Illness' procedures can be found in the SVA 'COVID-19 Resource Library for Clubs'. - Please be mindful that if you have not played volleyball in a few months, then your body may take time to get used to the movements and surfaces of outdoor volleyball, so take care to return to volleyball gradually and cautiously to reduce the risk of injury. - Use toilets at home before you leave.
+- Make sure you have read and understood any new procedures that your club has put in place for your session. - All participants are made aware of the increase in transmission risk associated with partaking even in accordance with this sport specific action plan and ensure that all participants are clear that they are opting to participate in volleyball activity. - Complete any documentation that the club has asked of you prior to your participation, e.g. Participant Agreement Forms. - Wash your hands with soap and water for at least 20 seconds before leaving home (or use alcohol gel if washing hands is not possible).
+Information on hand hygiene is available at: Health Protection Scotland: Hand hygiene techniques. - You can find more information from the World Health Organisation on our SVA 'COVID-19 Resource Library for Clubs' on how to wash your hands. - Please be mindful that if you have not played volleyball in a few months, then your body may take time to get used to the movements and surfaces of outdoor volleyball, so take care to return to volleyball gradually and cautiously to reduce the risk of injury. - Use toilets at home before you leave.